jamesward/play2-cloudfront/README.md

 ## Learn More

 Using a CDN is step one of significantly speeding up your web applications but there is certainly more that you can do.
-By default Play sets the expiration time of static assets to 1 hour (via the `Cache-Control` response header:
+By default Play sets the expiration time of static assets to 1 hour (via the `Cache-Control` response header):

     Cache-Control: max-age=3600